 "Overtime hours" for employees on a flexible AWS schedule means all hours in excess of 8 in a day or 40 hours in a week which are officially ordered in advance, not including credit hours.
-If the employee wants to work more than 8 hours they will earn credit hours, if they are told they need to work more than 8 hours in a day or 40 hours in a week they will be paid overtime.
+If the employee wants to work more than 8 hours they will earn credit hours, if they are told they need to work more than 8 hours in a week they will be paid overtime.